European shares hit again by Chinese manufacturing data

 LONDON, Sept 1 (Reuters) - European stocks fell on Tuesday, extending the losses of recent weeks after weak manufacturing data from China again raised concerns over the health of its economy.

-Activity in Chinese manufacturing contracted at its fastest pace for three years in August, an official survey showed on Tuesday, reinforcing fears of a sharper slowdown in the world’s second largest economy despite a flurry of government support measures.
+Activity in Chinese manufacturing contracted at its fastest pace for three years in August, an official survey showed on Tuesday, reinforcing fears of a sharper slowdown in the world’s No. 2 economy despite a flurry of government support measures.

-China’s official manufacturing Purchasing Managers’ Index (PMI) fell to 49.7 in August, denoting contraction, after recording 50.0 in July.
+China’s official manufacturing Purchasing Managers’ Index (PMI) fell to 49.7 in August, denoting contraction, after scoring 50.0 in July.

 “The PMI was below 50, which is a psychologically important level and puts into real focus the fact that China is contracting,” ETX Capital senior sales trader, Joe Rundle, said.